Optimise your keyword list

-For example, with the exact match option, you can specify an exact keyword or close variations of that exact keyword such as misspellings, plural forms, abbreviations, reordered words and other variations with the same meaning.
+For example, with the exact match option, you can specify an exact keyword, which also includes close variations of that keyword such as misspellings, plural forms, abbreviations, reordered words and other variations with the same meaning.
 For details, see Exact match: Definition.

-If you want to show your ad only to people interested in buying men's running shoes, you might want to add terms like "men's running shoes" and "running shoes for men" as exact match keywords.
+If you want to show your ad only to people interested in buying men’s running shoes, you might want to add a term like 'men’s running shoes' as an exact match keyword.

-That way, your ad will be eligible to show when people search for those exact terms or close variations of them such as "mens running shoes".
-Your ad won't show when people search for terms like "best running shoes for men" because that phrase includes the term "best", which isn't part of your keyword or a close variation of it.
+That way, your ad will be eligible to show when people search for that exact term or a close variation such as 'running shoes for men'.
+Your ad won’t show when people search for terms like 'best running shoes for men' because that phrase includes the term 'best', which isn’t an exact part of your keyword or close variations of it.